marcglasberg/asyncredux.com/react/advanced-actions/action-status.md

 console.log(status);
 ```

-## Has the action completed?
+## isCompleted

-### action.status.isCompleted
+Use `action.status.isCompleted` to check if an action has completed dispatching,

-Check if an action has completed dispatching, either with or without errors.
+either with or without errors.

 - **true**: the action's `after()` function already ran.

 - **false**: the action is still running, or hasn't been dispatched yet.

-### action.status.isCompletedOk
+## isCompletedOk

-Check if an action has completed dispatching without errors.
+Use `action.status.isCompletedOk` to check if an action has completed dispatching without errors.

 - **true**: none of the `before()` or `reduce()` functions have thrown an error.
   This indicates that the `reduce()` function completed and returned a result (even if